 There’s no doubt that these are great and highly successful games, but they have nothing in common.
 Grouping them under the same category in the app store is misleading for end-users and marketers who target Strategy games.

-Last but not least, there are Hyper Casual games, the fastest-growing gaming genre in the last couple of years, by far.
+Last but not least, there are Hyper Casual games.
 It is very much different from its current Casual games categorization (sometimes you can even find these games under genres like Action, Puzzle, Racing, etc.).
 Hyper Casual games have completely different mechanics, features and complexity and deserve their own category in the stores.

 Even in our own AppsFlyer reports, we had to change the app store classification to align with what game developers were looking for.